M-R-K-Development/MRK-Divi-Widget-Staff-Post-Type/README.md

 ## Requirements.
 1. Divi Builder Plugin or a theme using the Divi Builder installed and activated.
-2. MRK DIVI Builder Custom Widget plugin installed and activated.
-3. Advanced Custom Fields PRO for adding custom fields for role and email.
+2. Advanced Custom Fields PRO for adding custom fields for role and email.

 ##Setup Custom Fields.
 1. Using the ACF plugin create a 'Field Group' for 'staff' post type.